 Milwaukee Area and Beer

-For our time in East Central Wisconsin, we save Milwaukee for last and traveled down from Fond du Lac on Labor Day weekend for some history in German immigration, beer and more.
-Hover over the images for more information, or click to go to the gallery.
+For our time in East Central Wisconsin, we save Milwaukee for last and traveled down from Fond du Lac on Labor Day weekend for some history in German immigration, beer, and more.

 Our first stop was Germantown's Dheinsville Settlement, which dates back to 1842.

 Barn and Silo around the Dheinsviille Settlement just outside Germantown.

 Dheinsville, WI - CemeteryDheinsville, Wisconsin may look like a ghost town, but still has several businesses operating.
 This is their cemetery dating back to the 1850s behind the 1862 Christ Church.
 Photo by Kathy Weiser-Alexander.

 Dheinsville, Wisconsin may look like a ghost town, but still has several businesses operating.
 This is their cemetery dating back to the 1850s behind the 1862 Christ Church.

 The Christ Church in Dheinsville was built in 1862 and serves as a museum today.